zowe/docs-site/docs/user-guide/start-zowe-zos.md

 Zowe main started task

 - **ZWESISTC**
-Zowe cross-memory server
+Zowe cross memory server

 - **ZWESASTC**
-Zowe cross-memory auxiliary server
+Zowe cross memory auxiliary server

 ## Starting and stopping the cross memory server `ZWESISTC` on z/OS

-The cross-memory server is run as a started task from the JCL in the PROCLIB member `ZWESISTC`, and supports reusable address spaces.
+The cross memory server is run as a started task from the JCL in the PROCLIB member `ZWESISTC`, and supports reusable address spaces.
 This task can be started through SDSF with the operator start command with the `REUSASID=YES` keyword:

 ```
 /S ZWESISTC,REUSASID=YES
 ```
 The ZWESISTC task starts and stops the ZWESASTC task as needed.
 Do not start the ZWESASTC task manually.

-To end the Zowe cross-memory server process, issue the operator stop command through SDSF:
+To end the Zowe cross memory server process, issue the operator stop command through SDSF:

 ```
 /P ZWESISTC
 ```

 :::note
-Starting and stopping of the `ZWESLSTC` started task for the main Zowe servers is independent of the `ZWESISTC` cross-memory server, which is an angel process.
-If you are running more than one `ZWESLSTC` instance on the same LPAR, the instances share the same `ZWESISTC` cross-memory server.
+Starting and stopping of the `ZWESLSTC` started task for the main Zowe servers is independent of the `ZWESISTC` cross memory server, which is an angel process.
+If you are running more than one `ZWESLSTC` instance on the same LPAR, the instances share the same `ZWESISTC` cross memory server.
 Stopping `ZWESISTC` affects the behavior of all Zowe servers on the same LPAR that use the same cross-memory server name, for example `ZWESIS_STD`.
-The Zowe cross-memory server is designed to be a long-lived address space.
+The Zowe cross memory server is designed to be a long-lived address space.
 There is no requirement to recycle regularly.
-When the cross-memory server is started with a new version of its load module, the cross-memory server abandons its current load module instance in LPA and loads the updated version.
+When the cross memory server is started with a new version of its load module, the cross memory server abandons its current load module instance in LPA and loads the updated version.
 :::

-## Starting and stopping the cross-memory auxiliary server `ZWESASTC` on z/OS
+## Starting and stopping the cross memory auxiliary server `ZWESASTC` on z/OS

-Starting and stopping the cross-memory auxiliary server `ZWESASTC` on z/OS is handled automatically by Zowe cross-memory server.
+Starting and stopping the cross memory auxiliary server `ZWESASTC` on z/OS is handled automatically by Zowe cross memory server.
 It is not necessary to manually start or stop this started task.

 ## Starting and stopping Zowe main server `ZWESLSTC` on z/OS with `zwe` server command